kaarambaa/diploma/Project_Prop.md

 2. To collect data for machine learning models training
 3. To develop demonstation versions of recomendation systems, which will be able to demonstrate their applicability in different business circumstances.
 4. Conduct a comparsion of selected recomendation systems using accuracy, precision and recall metrics.
-5. Based on results, make a list of recommendations for companies' management on choosing the right recomendation system
+5. Based on results, make a list of recommendations for companies' management on choosing the right recomendation system.
 ### Professional significance.
 The research involves the creation of recommendations created on the basis of assesing several recomendation algoritms that companies' management can use in the selecting and deployment process of the recomendation system in their business.
-The study involves the creation of recommendations created on the basis of processing a large amount of data that hotel managers can use in the hotel management, as well as online platforms, to study consumer behavior.
-The created algorithm is possible for use in related industries (restaurants, cafes, online retail), where users actively leave feedback on services or products.
+Created models cannot be used as they are in the production and are for demonstration purposes only.
+However, if any of them is re-trained on the real business data - it will be able to provide simple recomendations with moderate accuracy.
+### Delimitations of the study
+Due to